 Flutter's also good at integrating with Google Cloud stack products and fits the serverless approach well, too.
 Flutter's code is immediately compiled into native code but with RN it must go through JS before compilation.
 Therefore, applications on Flutter can run faster.

 App That Works with The Camera, File System, Fingerprints

 Both of these mobile app development frameworks use plugins to access camera, filesystem, or fingertips hardware.
-The only difference is that React Native uses a JS part alongside the native one.
+The only difference from Flutter is that React Native uses a JS part alongside the native one.
 With RN, there may be performance lags when you need to add logic into each frame.